 1. Zodiac (2007)

 The dark, intriguing, and gritty thriller from David Fincher’s twisted sense of scene capturing, ‘Zodiac’ is one of the finest mystery-thrillers produced in Hollywood in the past two decades.
 Following the true accounts of the 1970s San Francisco killings, ‘Zodiac’ follows cartoonist Robert Graysmith of San Francisco Chronicles and his obsession with finding the notorious Zodiac killer, who has been mocking law enforcement and threatening the public through his codes, letters, and encryptions to the newspaper.
-The film takes a turn on the killing investigations from three different perspectives including Graysmith, his fellow reporter Paul Avery, and Detective in-charge Dave Toschi.
+The film takes a turn on the killing investigations from three different perspectives, including Graysmith, his fellow reporter Paul Avery, and Detective in-charge Dave Toschi.

-Besides Fincher’s excellent direction, the film stars the ensemble comprising of Jake Gyllenhaal, Mark Ruffalo, and Robert Downey Jr., just a year before his all-time favourite role in ‘Iron Man.’
+Besides Fincher’s excellent direction, the film stars the ensemble comprising of Jake Gyllenhaal, Mark Ruffalo, and Robert Downey Jr., just a year before his all-time favorite role in ‘Iron Man.’
 With the fantastic coordination of the three actors (especially Ruffalo), the authenticity of the plot, blended with Fincher’s sheer patience for perfection and exuberance, ‘Zodiac’ is an aesthetic cinematic piece, which will boggle with your mind and intensify your every moment in its three-hour running time.

 Read More: Movies Like Zodiac